Insurance Answering Service: 8 Options for Agents Compared

 For insurance: The HIPAA compliance matters if you sell health insurance.
 Bilingual support is valuable in markets with large Spanish-speaking populations.
 For P&C-only agencies, the HIPAA premium may not be worth paying.
 Compare Claudessa vs AnswerHero.

 Premium human receptionist service.
-50 minutes included on the base plan at $235/mo, with $4.70/min overage.
+50 minutes included on the base plan at $250/mo, then minute-tiered — Ruby publishes no flat per-minute rate.
 Ruby is known for high-quality, warm receptionists who make a strong first impression.
-At 50 calls/month (3 min avg), expect ~$270/mo.
+At 50 calls/month (3 min avg, about 150 minutes), Ruby’s Popular plan ($720/200 min) is the cheapest tier that covers it, so expect ~$720/mo.

 For insurance: If your agency writes high-value commercial policies and every first impression matters, Ruby delivers.
 But at 10x the cost of AI options, the ROI only makes sense when your average policy value is $5,000+.
 For most independent agents, AI handles the same calls at a fraction of the price.
 Compare Claudessa vs Ruby.